Pedram Bayat

 Feb 04, 2026 CART4-34 paper published in Science Translational Medicine!

-Feb 02, 2026 Joined the Goodman Lab to work on machine learning pipelines for protein design.
+Feb 02, 2026 Joined the Goodman Lab to work on machine learning for protein design.

 Nov 22, 2025 Accepted into the 2026 cohort of the Widjaja Engineering Entrepreneurship Fellows program at Penn!